How Aid is Determined

 If your EFC is equal to or greater than the Cost of Attendance, you will not qualify for need-based aid.
 In these cases, we may be able to recommend other financing options, such as unsubsidized Stafford Loans, PLUS Loans, and private loans.

-Financial aid is a partnership between Elmhurst College, the Department of Education and your family, and need-based aid is awarded to supplement your family’s ability to pay for college.
+Financial aid is a partnership between Elmhurst University, the Department of Education and your family, and need-based aid is awarded to supplement your family’s ability to pay for college.

 Financial aid will not always cover a student’s demonstrated need based on annual maximums set for funding programs and the availability of funds.
 Students who have charges remaining after their aid is applied to their account may utilize other funding options such as Unsubsidized Stafford loans, PLUS loans, private loans and payment plans.